Particular/docs.particular.net/servicematrix/getting-started-with-nservicebus-using-servicematrix-2.0-fault-tolerance.md

 ![Online Sales Properties](images/servicematrix-onlinesales-properties.png)

-NOTE: If you specify an error queue for a specific endpoint in the config file or through the Fluent config, it won't change when you change the top level error queue.
+NOTE: If you specify an error queue for a specific endpoint in the config file or through the configuration api, it won't change when you change the top level error queue.
 Changing the top-level error queue only sets the value for endpoints for which you haven't modified the error queue.

 ## Designating the audit queue